I have decided to submit a funding application, what should I do now?

 - include co-funding in the grant budget as specified in the funding rules for the scheme (see the faculty Guide to Co-funding Requests for grant application budgets)

-It is advisable for applicants to also read the Funding Agreement (if available) and flag any unusual Terms and Conditions of award with the FMHS Research Support team (firstname.lastname@example.org).
+It is advisable for applicants to also read the Funding Agreement (if available) and flag any unusual Terms and Conditions of award with the FMHHS Research Support team (firstname.lastname@example.org).

-What FMHS and other Macquarie University support resources are available to help me develop my funding application?
+What FMHHS and other Macquarie University support resources are available to help me develop my funding application?

 Academic mentors and peers are your initial point of contact for disciplinary feedback on the scientific rigour of applications and strategic advice about a research proposal or grant application.
 The Faculty Research Office will subsequently provide strategic review and feedback about the application.
 This feedback may include, for example, whether the proposed research is likely to be understood by reviewers from outside your field of expertise, readability and how well the significance, innovation and benefits of the research are portrayed, as well as other ‘grantsmanship’ aspects of the application.